zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-structure-of-adventure-puzzle-games.md

    - island → dome coordinate mapping
 4. Now you're in the endgame, and things get very linear

 Riven's progression graph is much more interconnected than that of its predecessor.
 At any given time you'll likely have two or three different progression threads to follow, which is great if you're stumped and need to take a break from one puzzle.
 Eventually things will funnel into the final puzzle: the fire marbles.
 Once you're past that you're off to the endgame, where your options become much more limited.
 In fact, once Catherine is rescued your options are artificially limited by Catherine trapping you near the telescope.
-I can only assume this is because playtesters were struggling with piecing together how to signal Atrus without having the game's scope significantly narrowed.
+I can only assume this is because playtesters were struggling with piecing together how to signal Atrus.
 This makes sense, as the telescope is intentionally designed to feel like a fluff object with no progression purpose.

-Cyan has clearly learned from the mistakes of Myst, as Riven's puzzles are much better designed.
-Notably, the frustrating brute-forcible puzzles are gone.
-Instead, Riven's most frustrating aspect is how it punishes the player for failing to observe inconspicuous details.
-Riven has a number of small, important items that are very easy to miss.
-In some cases, perhaps most notably the lever that grants access to the top of the giant golden dome, it becomes harder to find the longer it's been since you missed it.
-This is because the lever is in a hall, and once players believe they are familiar with a hall they click through it very quickly.
-All of the other cases of inconspicuous levers and doors in Riven have some sort of tell that indicates there's an area the player needs to get to, leading back to the easy-to-miss button or door.
-The top of the golden dome has no such tell.

-The takeaway is that with Riven, Cyan took the idea of Myst and simply added incredible polish.
-The puzzles are better designed, more interconnected, and feel like they're seamlessly part of the world.

 # Outer Wilds